 which intervention to use with them.
 That’s because for every level of behavior that a person displays, there’s a corresponding intervention

 to help you de-escalate the situation — or even prevent it from accelerating in the first place.

 When you understand the underlying causes of aggressive behaviors and empower the person to replace problem behaviors with positive behaviors that meet the same needs, you’re better able to guide them toward expressing themselves in a positive way.

 Need to develop person-centered de-escalation strategies for someone in your care?
 Our Trauma-Informed Care Resources Guide includes a De-Escalation Preferences Form.

-Teaching staff about the causes of aggressive behaviours
+Teaching staff about the causes of aggressive behaviors

 As you likely know, we train professionals to teach their colleagues our evidence-based system for crisis prevention and intervention.
 Barbara Shreve is a CPI Certified Instructor who wrote the following about a surprise that literally rose up when she was teaching her coworkers about Precipitating Factors:

 Where I work at Common Ground, we help clients who have mental health illnesses and/or substance abuse problems.